 Green Eggs and Ham Chocolate Lollipops

-There’s little better than a simple, kid-friendly activity that also doubles as an edible treat.
-Cue Make Life Lovely’s Green Eggs and Ham Pops.
+There’s not much better than a simple, kid-friendly activity that also doubles as an edible treat.
+Cue these green eggs and ham pops.
 These simple lollipops are made of just melted chocolate, so they’re easy to create.
-To up the ante a bit, pass kids the sprinkles and colorful paper straws.
+To up the ante a bit, use sprinkles and colorful paper straws.

 12 of 15